-As a business advisor, I’ve noticed that sometimes business owners preach the critical systems for their teams to follow, but then override the systems themselves.
+As a business advisor, I’ve noticed that some business owners preach the critical systems for their teams to follow, but then override the systems themselves.

 You as the leader may be getting ‘caught’ by your actions, and this is a problem.